nathanmarz/storm/docs/Tutorial.md

 ---
+title: Tutorial
 layout: documentation
+documentation: true
 ---
 In this tutorial, you'll learn how to create Storm topologies and deploy them to a Storm cluster.
 Java will be the main language used, but a few examples will use Python to illustrate Storm's multi-language capabilities.

 ## Preliminaries

-This tutorial uses examples from the [storm-starter](http://github.com/nathanmarz/storm-starter) project.
+This tutorial uses examples from the [storm-starter]({{page.git-blob-base}}/examples/storm-starter) project.
 It's recommended that you clone the project and follow along with the examples.
 Read [Setting up a development environment](Setting-up-development-environment.html) and [Creating a new Storm project](Creating-a-new-Storm-project.html) to get your machine set up.

 ## Components of a Storm cluster